Police, FBI looking for alleged Cordova Road bank robber

 The robber walked into the bank around 1:30 p.m. and verbally demanded money from a teller, according to the release.
 It did not mention whether he was carrying a weapon during the incident.

-The FBI is offering a $2,000 reward for information leading to the robber's arrest and and conviction.
+The FBI is offering a $2,000 reward for information leading to the robber's arrest and conviction.

 Police and the FBI ask anyone with information about the robbery to call 505-889-1300.